• Gluten-Free Recipes

 Jump to Recipe Print Recipe

 Nutritious and filling gluten-free oat flour pancakes are just as good eaten for a quick weekday breakfast as they are on the morning that they're made.
-If you have leftover oatmeal this is the perfect way to use it up!
-Top them with fruit, yogurt, or maple syrup!
+Just like with gluten free leftover oatmeal muffins, this is a fantastic way to use up extra oatmeal.
+Top them with fruit, yogurt, strawberry rhubarb jam or low sugar strawberry jam, or maple syrup!

 Think of these as souped-up pancakes - they're packed with whole grains, fiber, and protein from both the oatmeal and oat flour, meaning that you won't have a huge sugar crash later on like you might with traditional pancakes.
-Even better, you don't need to sweeten them with anything, although you can stir in a bit of maple syrup and molasses for a touch of natural sweetness and flavor.
+Even better, you don't need to sweeten them with anything, although I like to stir in a bit (just a bit!) of maple syrup for a touch of natural sweetness and flavor.
+And, they make wonderful leftovers!

 • Quick to put together.
 You don't need much time to whip these pancakes up!
 And most of the ingredients you'll probably already have in your fridge or pantry.